Request Info

 Printheads are a component in all types of digital printers that are used to transfer the desired image onto your chosen print media.
 The printhead will spray, write, or drop the ink onto your paper in the pattern needed to produce the finished image.

 There are two primary types of printheads that will be used in the digital printing process, piezoelectric and thermal.
-These print heads differ in the types of images they are used to create as well as how the image is formed.
+Both use drop technology, but they create images in different ways and are best suited to different ink types.

 Piezoelectric